 - There is no clip on the straps to hold the extra/slack when you’ve adjusted it.

-At $88, this costs less than half the price of a TRX suspension system and delivers similar quality and reliability.
-Check out the latest prices here!
+This costs less than half the price of a TRX suspension system and delivers similar quality and reliability.
 If you’re looking to get into TRX training but don’t want to pay full price for the straps, this is a great option to consider.

-The WOSS AttacK system is another alternative to the TRX suspension system.
+The WOSS AttacK system is another one of that found itself on our list of best TRX alternatives.
 The handles and foot cradles are detachable from the bands, making it great for traveling fitness enthusiasts.
-The straps themselves are made from military-grade webbing, and grips with extra-strength cores.
+The straps themselves are made from military-grade webbing, and grips with extra core strength.
 The D-ring joining the straps reduces wear and tear.

 The anchor strap comes with its own built-in door anchor that is useful for just about any door type, or it can be anchored to a pull-up bar.
 The rubber sleeve on the handle gives you excellent grip and comfort, plus a great deal of durability.
 The straps also come with a sheet of 18 exercises to include in your workout.